-See Vice Chancellor of Academic Affairs, with your class schedule from the host school to obtain approval.
-The Vice Chancellor will forward the approval to Financial Aid.
+- See the Vice Chancellor of Academic Affairs, with your class schedule from the host school to obtain approval.
+The Vice Chancellor of Academic Affairs will forward the approval to Financial Aid.

-The Office of Financial Aid will contact you via email when the agreement is prepared for your signature.
-Please return promptly.
+- The Office of Financial Aid will contact you via email when the agreement is ready for your signature.
+Please return it promptly.

-If your financial aid package is insufficient to cover the cost at the host school, apply for a Graduate PLUS Loan at www.studentloans.gov indicating the amount you wish to borrow or maximum available on your credit application, if applicable.
+- If your financial aid package is insufficient to cover the cost at the host school, and you have not been awarded up to the COA, you can apply for a Graduate PLUS Loan at studentloans.gov indicating the amount you wish to borrow or maximum available on your credit application, if applicable.
 A Graduate PLUS MPN must accompany this loan request.

-Accept your Graduate PLUS Loan by submitting the SULC Direct Loan Application, available under financial aid forms at www.sulc.edu.
+- Accept your Graduate PLUS Loan by submitting the SULC Direct Loan Application, available under financial aid forms at sulc.edu.

 - You must submit a billing statement/fee bill from the host school to the Office of Financial Aid, prior to SULC releasing funds to you.